cmjimerson1s/ml_pp5_drowsiness_detector/README.md

 The results from the hyperparameter tuning, specifically the selection of 320 units for the dense layer and a learning rate of 0.001, indicate the configurations that provided the best performance on the validation data for this specific task of differentiating between awake and drowsy eye images.
 This optimization ensures that the model is neither too simple (and underfits the data) nor too complex (and overfits), and it learns at an optimal pace given the data's characteristics.

+## User Stories
+1. As a client, I want to view average images and image variances for 'awake' and 'drowsy' eyes, so I can determine the visual difference between the two.
+2. As a client, I want to see a collection of images from each category so I can see a standard collection of the categories.
+3. As a client, I want to be able to access a machine learning tool, so that I can aquire a predicted state of an eye based on the image provided.
+4. As a client, I want to be able to view the prediction probabilty, so that I can assess the potential accuracy.
+5. As a client, I want the machine learning tool to have an accuacy of at least 90%, so that I can accertain if this model can be developed further.
+6. As a client, I want to be able to upload multiple images, so that I can have a report generated for multiple images at one time.
+7. As a client, I want to be able to easily download a report of the model prediction, so I can record the predictions that have been made.

 ## Business Requirements Rationale and Mapping
 ### Business Requirement 1: A Study to Visually Identify Drowsy Drivers
-* The system will perform image analysis on images to visually differentiate between alert and drowsy drivers.
+The system will perform image analysis on images to visually differentiate between alert and drowsy drivers.
 It will study the 'openness' of drivers' eyes to identify signs of drowsiness.
 - As a client, I want to view average images and image variances for 'awake' and 'drowsy' eyes, so I can determine the visual difference between the two.
 - As a client, I want to see a collection of images from each category so I can see a standard collection of the categories.